-This article describes steps one can take to set up OneDrive on a new computer with Windows 11.
+This article describes the steps to set up OneDrive on a new computer with Windows 11.

 The OneDrive app lets you sync files and folders on your computer with Microsoft cloud allowing you to access them anywhere on your mobile devices and other computers using the service.

 When you set up your computer to sync files and folders with OneDrive, you can work with your synced files directly in File Explorer and access your files even when you’re offline.
-Whenever you’re online, any changes that you or others make will sync automatically.
+In addition, whenever you or others make will sync automatically when you’re online.

 Below is how to set up your computer to use OneDrive storage services with Windows 11.